 How Many Employees Would Santa Need on Christmas Eve?

-I can't lie.
-I'm a little bit jealous of Santa.
+I totally can't lie.
+I'm jealous of Santa.
 I mean, he manages to pull off a crazy deadline every year without a hitch.
-And what’s even more impressive is that he manages to be in multiple places at once.
-What I wouldn’t give to have that kind of Christmas magic in my back pocket!
+He's able to be in multiple places at once and he never drops the ball, unlike this mom.

-But- what if Santa didn't have Christmas magic?
-What if he needed an entire organization behind him to keep him organized, on time, and able to get everything delivered by midnight on Christmas Eve?
+But here's the thing- what if Santa didn't have Christmas magic?
+What if he needed the help of an entire organization to keep him organized, on time, and able to get everything delivered by midnight on Christmas Eve?

-The people at FedEx and UPS wondered just that and crunched the numbers.
-And are you ready for what they found?
-Santa would need 12 million employees to pull off his Christmas Eve present delivery.
+According to NPR, the people at FedEx and UPS asked this same question and they crunched the numbers and found that Santa would need 12 million employees to pull off his Christmas Eve present delivery.

-There are an estimated 760 million children worldwide who celebrate Christmas, and Santa has to get to every one of them in only 24 hours.
-That adds up to about 9,000 deliveries a second, or about 760 million pounds of cargo which would fill up 300 airplanes.
-But not just any airplanes.
-747 airplanes.
+An estimated 760 million children worldwide celebrate Christmas, and Santa has to get to every one of them in only 24 hours.
+If you do the math, that adds up to about 9,000 deliveries a second or out 760 million pounds of cargo which would fill up 300 big airplanes.
+Like, 747 big.

-But that’s not all- Santa would need 46 international distribution centers, with 400,000 elves just to load up the sleigh, and another 832,000 elves to manage logistics, support, and HR.
+Santa would also need 46 international distribution centers with 400,000 elves just to load up his massive sleigh.
+He'd need another 832,000 elves to manage logistics, support, and human resources.

-And we can’t forget about customs- Santa would need 40,000 elves solely to deal with customs regulations and another 67,000 elves to obtain flyover rights, schedule, and come up with flight plans.
-He'd need 100 meteorologists to keep him in the weather know, and an additional 10 million elves to make sure that presents ended up in the right distribution center.
+But wait, there's more!
+Santa would need 40,000 elves dedicated solely to dealing with customs regulations and another 67,000 elves to get their hands on flyover rights, flight schedule, and flight plans.
+He'd need 100 meteorologists to keep him in the loop as to the weather, and an additional 10 million elves to make sure that presents ended up in the right distribution center.